VergilUa/xPooling/README.md

         For more specific details, feel free to refer the source code, as it is well documented (e.g. PoolingExt for the available extension pooling methods)

 		Compatibility: Compatible with Unity versions that support .Net 4.0, but with a bit of coding tweaks, can be adopted to the earlier scripting backend versions as well.
+		Suggestions or questions?
+Ask them at the issue section, or find me at Unity forum @xVergilx